haghard/unique-definition-management/README.md

 ✅ Ensure correctness in all scenarios.

+✅ Clients are able to order their own operations and provide a globally unique ID (`owner_id`) for them.

 ### Optimize the write latency

 You usually can't have both low latency and ordering in Distributed Systems.